daedlock/pyth-pusher/README.md

 ```

 # Notes
-The resource allocations is relaxed to ensure smooth operations
+The resource allocations is relaxed to ensure smooth operations.
+Might improve in future versions

 # TODO
 - Move resource assignment to values.yml
 - Add monitoring stack to monitor gas prices and expenses
 - Alerts when pusher wallets passes a preset threshold
+- Ingress option to expose price-service for dapps